Sermon – Reverend Jack Arnold - Time and Action

 … we, who are justly punished for our offences, may be mercifully delivered by thy goodness …

-Eternal salvation is a far more valuable prize than anything we could possibly acquire here on Earth.
-It is in fact a priceless treasure, truly priceless, except for the death of our Saviour and resurrection.
+Eternal salvation is a far more priceless treasure than anything we could acquire on Earth, truly priceless except for the death of our Saviour and resurrection.
 That is the only price involved with our eternal freedom.
 As the saying goes, there is no free lunch.
 Eternal life does not come to us without cost.
 The cost was Jesus’ one time sacrifice for all time for all mankind.
 Keep the eyes on the prize, as it were!
-And realize that that prize does not come free.
+And realize that prize does not come free.
 We have to run the race set before us and follow Jesus in order to receive our prize of eternal life.
 We have to be constantly focusing on this fact.

 So how do we run the race?

-With our eyes focused tightly on the finish line, not on those around us, wondering are they doing better than we are?
+With our eyes focused tightly on the finish line, not on those around us, wondering are they doing ‘better’ than we are?
 That is not a useful question.
 Christianity is not about competition, about being other people to the finish line.
-In fact, it is about helping others around us to the finish line to the best of our abilities and if they are willing to let us help them.
+In fact, it is about helping others around us to the finish line to the best of our abilities, if they are willing to let us help them.

 The useful question is, “Am I doing the best I can?”
-And we have to answer that question; if we are not doing our best, then we need to change it.
-And, remember this is a Team Effort.
+We have to answer that question; if we are not doing our best, then we need to change it.
+Think of how we can do our best and then set our course to do that.
+And, we must remember this is a Team Effort.
 We have to want to win, and in order to win the race set before us; we have to perform actions.
-We need to act upon the Word of Scripture, the message, which is to promote the Gospel of Jesus Christ and preach it to all nations as Christ commanded.
-We must first start with our neighbors and work our way outward.
-It must be a team effort, we cannot all do it alone.
-Each person in God’s Army has a specific talent and task assigned to them to complete their assigned mission here on Earth.
+Action must first start with our neighbors and work our way outward.
+We cannot affect the whole world, but if we each work together on our part of the world and work for their, we can change the world.
+However, it must be a team effort, we cannot all do it alone.
+Each person in God’s Army has a specific talent and task for them to complete their assigned mission here on Earth.
 We need support along the way, especially when things get tough, we need our Christian buddies to give us moral support and encouragement from the Word.
 We want the Christian Team to win.
 We need to give each team member all the help we can.
 And we need to be welcoming to each outsider who join the team, and treat them like the lifelong members of the Team.
 So, with that in mind, we must DO our best and not just say it, and we do that by acting upon the Word, not just reading it, but acting.

 We are all so far from perfect that Holier than Thou is pretty damning praise.
 Don’t even go there.
 The best you can really do is not to be as evil as another, even that is pretty doubtful.
 But, we can do our best for our Lord; that is what really matters.